 The list below shows some of the trusts and foundations that have been involved in EFN since it was launched.
 These funders have diverse interests, from the protection of particular species and habitats to work on systemic issues like climate change.
 For many of the funders listed, environmental issues are not their sole or only priority.

-EFN asks participating foundations, trusts and individuals to pay a voluntary membership fee, with fees suggested on a sliding scale related to total annual environmental grantmaking.
+EFN asks participating foundations, trusts and individuals to pay a membership contribution, with donations suggested on a sliding scale related to total annual environmental grantmaking, and to abide by our Code of Respect.